 Your trash bags hold a bunch of gross stuff.
-The last thing you need is for the bag to break and for its contents to spill onto you and the floor.
-That’s why we’re here to recommend to you the best trash bags on the market.
+The last thing you need is for the bag to break and spill the stinky contents onto you and the floor.

 - Comes in 100 pieces